This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 We launched our ransomware simulator, then watched as it successfully spidered through multiple folders in our test folder tree, encrypting more than 6,000 documents and data files, without Avira Antivirus Pro raising any alarm or making any attempt to spot it.

-This isn't what we wanted to see.
-In our last reviews of Kaspersky and Bitdefender, for instance, the apps not only managed to detect and kill our test software, they also recovered the handful of files our simulator managed to encrypt.
+Still, we prefer the more cautious approach taken by Kaspersky, Bitdefender and Trend Micro.
+In their last reviews, the apps not only managed to detect and kill our test software, they also recovered the handful of files our simulator managed to encrypt.

 Browse Avira's Modules list and you'll find an On/ Off switch for a firewall, but don't get your hopes up, this isn't how it looks.
 There's no extra network protection here, it's just an alternative interface for the Windows firewall.